interlock-network/bouncer/docs/README.md

 ### Do I have to install any software to get Bouncer running?

 Nope!
-Interlock-Bouncer clients are run on Interlock's AWS EC2 instances in the us-west-2 region.
+Bouncer clients are run on Interlock's AWS EC2 instances in the us-west-2 region.

 ### How can I get Bouncer for my Discord server?